“An enlightened citizen is an indispensable ingredient of the infrastructure of democracy.” Barbara Jordon

 Noemi Lardizabal-Dado is the Editor of Blog Watch.

-Blog Watchers range in age from 19 years old to 60 plus something and include people from various walks of life (students, mothers, employees and self-employed citizens).
+Blog Watchers range in age from 16 years old to 60 plus something and include people from various walks of life (students, mothers, employees and self-employed citizens).
 Not all of us are bloggers.
-Some in our group serve as photographers, videographers or social media users only.
+Some in our group serve as photographers, videographers or social media users.

-The Blog Watch people (past and present) involved : (Present) Marianne Angela F. Abella, ang.mungo, Peter Baltazar, Wyatt Belmonte, Dean Bocobo, Leslie Bocobo, Vencer Crisostomo, Jaypee David, Cocoy Dayao, Marcelle Fabie, Megan Flores, Jerry G. Gervacio, Vince Golangco, Pocholo Gonzales, Gelo Lopez, Jose Carlos Maningat, Jules Mariano, Grace Nicolas, Anna Oposa, Dine B. Racoma, Anton Sheker, Santiago Tiongco, Jane Uymatiao, and (Past) Victor Villanueva, Niña Terol Zialcita, Karen Jane Wenceslao Ang, Fritz Tentativa, Juned Sonido,Brian Ong,Benj Espina, Ria Justimbaste, Patricio Mangubat, Carlo Ople, Pierre Galla,Caffeinesparks, Rochelle Sy Chua, Myrna Rodriguez Co,Rhodora M. Palinar,Marck Ronald Rimorin, Oliver Richard V. Robillo, Severo E. Santos.
+The Blog Watch people (past and present) involved : (Present) Marianne Angela F. Abella, ang.mungo, Peter Baltazar, RJ Barrete, Wyatt Belmonte, Dean Bocobo, Leslie Bocobo, Vencer Crisostomo, Jaypee David, Cocoy Dayao, Dean de la Paz, Marcelle Fabie, Megan Flores, Jerry G. Gervacio, Vince Golangco, Pocholo Gonzales, Gelo Lopez, Jann Meds, Jose Carlos Maningat, Jules Mariano, Anna Oposa, Dine B. Racoma, Anton Sheker, Santiago Tiongco, Jane Uymatiao, and (Past) Victor Villanueva, Niña Terol Zialcita, Karen Jane Wenceslao Ang, Fritz Tentativa, Juned Sonido,Brian Ong,Benj Espina, Ria Justimbaste, Patricio Mangubat, Carlo Ople, Pierre Galla,Caffeinesparks, Rochelle Sy Chua, Myrna Rodriguez Co,Rhodora M. Palinar,Marck Ronald Rimorin, Oliver Richard V. Robillo, Severo E. Santos

 3. What is the number of followers or subscribers?